 When you use traditional sales methods, you’re always going back to square one trying to find new customers and prospects to add to your network.
 Conversely, when you work relationally, you’re constantly building your business and networks with your current relationships.
 By staying in consistent contact with your network, you build trust.
 When your customers and prospects know they can rely on you, they’ll buy into your business as well.

-Now, if you’re just starting out in your business, you have the huge advantage of building your business on the foundation of your relationships right from the get-go.
-However, if you’ve been in the business for several years and you realize that you want to adopt relationship marketing into your business, all is not lost.
-You can still do so; the key is to maintain an open mind and build the good habits that will lead to your success, whether it’s more money, a healthier business mindset, etc.
+If you’re just starting out, you have the huge advantage of building your business on the foundation of your relationships right from the get-go.
+What if you’ve been in the business for several years and you realize that you want to adopt relationship marketing?
+All is not lost.
+You can still do so.
+The key is to build good habits that will lead to your success, whether it’s more money, a healthier business mindset, etc.

 Controlling Your Time